 From The Upper Chesapeake Health Foundation:

-Cancer LifeNet is funded fully through philanthropic support of The Upper Chesapeake Health Foundation and its Chesapeake Cancer Alliance volunteers.
+Cancer LifeNet is funded fully through the philanthropic support of The Upper Chesapeake Health Foundation and its Chesapeake Cancer Alliance volunteers.
+The program offers free-of-charge supportive care services to all cancer patients and their loved ones in Harford and Cecil counties, regardless of where they receive their cancer treatment.